islab-sophia/islab_repos/README.md

 # islab_repos
-Link to the repositories created by the members of islab @ Sophia University.
+Link to the other repositories created by the members of islab @ Sophia University.

 - class-conditioned-ODI-generator-pytorch @keisuke-okb
 https://github.com/keisuke-okb/class-conditioned-ODI-generator-pytorch